frangucc/thenodechronbook/remoting.md

 Chapter #
 # ENVIRONMENTS

-> This section is where the main characters and cast are introduced in their natural environments.
-The goal of this section is to provide inspiration for all sorts of cool hacks and projects that Gou, Non and Lilu work on.
+> This section must introduce the computer and it's environments.
+Booting up a board for the first time is essential and understanding the Linux/Unix and getting around, installing some packages and getting up and running to do some damage is key here.

 **CHAPTER WORKING NOTES**